-And to share some of my personal experience in living with and training both these amazing types of Labrador Retriever.
+Today I’ll explore some of the differences between the American and the English Lab.
+I share some of my personal experience living with and training both these amazing types of Labrador Retriever.

-I’ll be delving into every aspect of finding and owning your first English Labrador and sharing some of my favorite pictures of English Labs with you.
+Then I’ll be delving into every aspect of finding and owning your first English Labrador.
+And, of course, sharing some of my favorite pictures of English Labs with you.

-If you haven’t taken the plunge yet into life with one of these beautiful dogs, I’ll help you decide if this is the right dog for you.
+If you’re unsure and haven’t taken the plunge yet into life with one of these beautiful dogs, don’t worry.
+I’ll help you decide if this is the right dog for you.

-We’ll discuss the roles that English Labs play, in our lives and our society, and why they are so loved and popular.
+Then we’ll discuss the roles that English Labs play, in our lives and our society.
+That should show us why they are so loved and popular.

 English Vs American Labs

-Around the world, the Labrador Retriever has been split into two very different types of Lab.
+Around the world, the Labrador Retriever has been split into two very different types of Labs.

-One branch of Labradors, has been developed into a strain of amazing family pets, while the other has been developed into a strain of incredible, athletic, hunting companions.
+One branch of Labradors has been developed into a strain of amazing family pets.
+The other has been developed into a strain of incredible, athletic, hunting companions.

-This split in the breed has happened in many countries, not just in the USA.
+This split in the breed has happened in many countries, not just in the US.

 The name English Labrador, is a bit of a misnomer.
 And somewhat confusing for some of our European readers.

-It’s simply that as the breed became divided into these two separate types of Lab, based on their roles as either pets or hunting companions
+Most English Labs living in the US are as American as their American Lab cousins.
+It’s simply that the breed was divided into these types of Lab, based on their roles as either pets or hunting companions.

 You don’t need me to tell you what the world’s most popular breed of dog looks like.